 If you’re struggling to fall asleep or to get a good nights sleep, then it may be down to drinking caffeine in the afternoons.
 It takes around 5-6 hours for caffeine to leave your body, so if you have a cup of coffee at 4pm then it might still be in your system when you trying to get to sleep.
 Most experts recommend no caffeine after around 2pm to ensure you drift off easily.

 Adding a little mindful moment into your evening routine is an ideal way to relax, unwind and let go of the stresses of the day.
 You don’t need to set aside a lot of time, just pick one of these free mindfulness exercises and incorporate it into your bedtime wind down routine.

 Move your body (but just a little)

 Vigorous exercising can make you feel more awake as it boosts your energy levels, so you probably want to skip the HIIT before bed.
-However, something gentle such as an evening yoga stretch (there are some amazing ones on our platform) can help activate the parasympathetic nervous system which, in turn, can help us relax.
+However, something gentle such as an evening yoga stretch (there are some amazing ones on The Anti-Burnout Club app) can help activate the parasympathetic nervous system which, in turn, can help us relax.

 Another practice that can help activate the parasympathetic nervous system is breath work or conscious breathing.
 Adding in breath work to my bedtime routine has made one of the biggest differences to how quickly I can drift off and the quality of my sleep too.